Omnistac/zedux/docs/guides/dispatchableReducers.md

 ## But inducers aren't serializable!
 What about time travel?

 Actually, it's still possible.
 After calculating the new state, Zedux will dispatch the special [hydrate action](/docs/api/actionTypes.md#hydrate) to the store, which inspectors can plug in to.
+Zedux always has this covered!
+All non-serializable or otherwise non-standard actions are transformed into a serializable action that has all the information a time travel implementation needs.

 This gives Zedux a big boost up from other zero-configuration Redux libraries like [Repatch](https://github.com/jaystack/repatch) and [Redux-Zero](https://github.com/concretesolutions/redux-zero).